charlee/evescript/docs/usage.rst

 Run a Script
 ------------

-The compiled script can be executed with ``EveScriptExector``.
-When instancing ``EveScriptExector``, the entities (actions, operators, and variables) used in the scripts must be provided.
+The compiled script can be executed with ``EveScriptExecutor``.
+When instancing ``EveScriptExecutor``, the entities (actions, operators, and variables) used in the scripts must be provided.
 Each entity is a function or lambda.

 ::

-  from evescript.executor import EveScriptExector
+  from evescript.executor import EveScriptExecutor

   ACTIONS = {
     'say': lambda s: print(s),